paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 ## Landmarks in the Video

-The video shows some distinct landmarks, in particular some colourful and readily identifiable buildings.
-These can be seen on aerial imagery and used to find the aircraft position on the extended centreline of runway 23 (the aircraft appears to make a straight in approach with little lateral deviation).
+The video shows some distinct landmarks, in particular some colourful and readily identifiable buildings which can be seen on aerial imagery.
+These are used to find the aircraft position on the extended centreline of runway 23 (the aircraft appears to make a straight in approach with little lateral deviation).

 Here are two examples.
 Frame 1 (t=0s) shows the line up of the edge of a settlement with a dark smudge on a sandy part of an island.